college students

 • Can be studied on a full or part-time basis

-• BTEC Nationals (Level 3) can lead on to higher education/university courses
+• BTEC Nationals (Level 3) can lead on to higher education/university courses as well as employment

 .